satellitelayer/infinite-library-babel/README.md

-# Library
+# Virtual Library
-A virtual library for principal investors.
+A virtual library for anyone working on Project Daybringer.